MomsFriendlyDevCo/express-middleware-formatter/README.md

 * Since EMF has to extend the `res.send()` / `res.json()` Express functions, EMF must be installed as a middleware *before* calls to those functions occur.
 Thus: `app.get('/somwhere', emf(), (res, res) => ...)` is valid, `app.get('/somwhere', (res, res) => ..., emf())` is not.
 * Extracting data from a specified `key` occurs before `unpack` is processed
 * An array of items in `unpack` are evaluated in series, any combination of simple function return and promise return are supported
+* If `xlsx.template` is specified or if it returns a path to a valid file it the input data (post `unpack`) will be passed to [@mfdc/spreadsheet-templater](https://github.com/MomsFriendlyDevCo/spreadsheet-templater) for formatting.
+This allows a template XLSX file which gets passed the input data
+* If `xlsx.template` is a function it is called as `(req, res, emfSettings, content)`
+* As with the above point @mfdc/spreadsheet-templater is an *optional* dependency and must be installed at the project level if `xlsx.template` is specified

 emf.formats